dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 Get tracked entities and enrollments owned by given orgUnits relative to the `orgUnitMode` and `program` parameters.
 If a `program` is provided, the ownership is determied with this program.
-When no program is provided, the registration org unit for the tracked entity would be used to determine ownership.
+When no program is provided, the registration orgUnit for the tracked entity would be used to determine ownership.

 - When `orgUnitMode=SELECTED` - or no orgUnitMode is given (default) - the tracked entity or